 Considering all the time we spend hunched over our smartphones and tablets – especially young adults – it only makes sense to turn the technology into a tool to make us aware of and combat poor posture habits.
 The goal of the app is to make Canadians more mindful so they can improve and reach for better posture.

 The app can be used by anyone at any age as a warm-up, cool-down, stand-alone routine or ergonomic break.
-It provides users with 12 exercise videos to follow, as well as a tracking feature to monitor progress that can also be shared through social media.
-The app also includes continuously updated blog content from the Canadian Chiropractic Association and a Find a Chiropractor search function for those looking to connect with an MSK expert.
+It provides users with 12 exercise videos and a tracking feature to monitor progress.
+The app also includes continuously updated blog content from the Canadian Chiropractic Association.

 Get The App!